tommclark/HIIT-App/README.md

 When a user saves an exercise, it is saved to the pastExercises table as previously mentioned.
 To see these exercise, navigate to the 'Saved' page.
 Here, all of the user's saved exercise will be displayed.
 Here, there are 2 options- clear workouts does as expected and clears all saved workouts from the database and the page, and export workouts saves the list of exercises as a CSV file, which is then downloaded automatically to the browser.
 This can be used to share exercises or simply save them externally.
 Currently, there is no ability to load exercises back into the app from this CSV file due to time constraints, but this is something that could be implemented in the future.
 Additionally, a good feature for the future would be to load one of these saved in-progress exercises back into the timer to resume.

 ### Navigation bar
 The navigation bar is always present at the top of the screen.
 When the user clicks on one of the options, it is highlighted to provide feedback that this is the currently selected page.
+It is essential to have this navigation bar as without it, it is impossible to go to the different pages and use the app.
+With the navigation bar, the different pages come together seamlessly to create a functional app.

 ## AI
-REMOVE ME: Detail your use of AI, listing of the prompts you used, and whether the results formed or inspired part of your final submission and where we can see this (and if not, why not?).
-You may wish to group prompts into headings/sections - use markdown in any way that it helps you communicate your use of AI.

 ### Prompt to develop save button logic
 A sequence of prompts helped me develop this feature: